nasaharvest/timl/README.md

 - [Crop Type Classification](crop_classification)
 - [Yield Estimation](yield)

-Each task acts as its own self-contained codebase - for more details on getting started, please check their respective READMEs.
+Each task acts as its own self-contained codebase - for more details on running the experiments, please check their respective READMEs.

 ### Getting started